8ball030/multicaller/README.md

 ## Build a custom strategy

 Trading strategies are located on the `./strategies` folder within the repository.
-Each strategy is defined as a package contianing a `component.yaml` configuration file and a number of additional python files which encode the business logic of the strategy.
+Each strategy is defined as a package containing a `component.yaml` configuration file and a number of additional python files which encode the business logic of the strategy.
 The `component.yaml` configuration file must define:

 1. `entry_point`: The name of the file which contains the main entry point of the strategy.
 2. `callable`: Name of the entry point method (typically `run`).